 Typically, parliamentary monarchy does not include self-employment autocrat (King).All his acts prepares and strengthens the government.Countersigned by the head of the government's acts or this or that minister.Otherwise, the regulations will not have legal force.

-judicial power is exercised by independent courts, but the
+judicial power is exercised by independent courts, but the activation of orders and executions carried out on behalf of the king.

 But these facts should not be taken in a way that gives the parliamentary monarchy of King Institute purely nominal.Some autocrat detachment from the process of governing the country does not mean that its role in domestic politics is reduced to zero.In this case, we should remember the Spanish King Juan Carlos, who, as Supreme Commander, thwarted military coup in the country.Moreover, in some parliamentary monarchy (for example, in Thailand, Malaysia and others) heads of states have considerable powers and rights.